Coronavirus (Covid-19) - Our response

 Given the latest advice from the UK government about limiting social contact, some of our UK fundraising and awareness raising events have been postponed.
 If this affects you, you should have heard from us already, but if you have any questions, please contact us at email@example.com.

 We rely on the income from Sense International shops in the UK.
-The shops have had to shut, but we do sell goods online through our eBay shop.
-Visit our online shop to support us by buying goods online.
+The shops have had to shut, but please hold onto your donations for now and if you can, donate via our fundraising pages.

 Our focus is on ensuring the safety of the people we support, their families and communities, as well as our staff, partners and supporters.
 At this extraordinary time, we thank everyone who supports us in different ways and we wish you and your loved ones good health.